tomekkorbak/tomekkorbak.github.io/_posts/2020-11-15-triplet-loss-quadruplet-loss.md

 layout: post
 title: Triplet loss and quadruplet loss via tensor masking
 share: false
-tags: [triplet loss, quadruplet loss, hard mining, PyTorch, masking, tensor, representation learning, metric learning]
+tags: [triplet loss, quadruplet loss, hard mining, PyTorch, masking, tensor, representation learning, metric learning, broadcasting, image embeddings]
 ---

 In this blog post, I show how to implement triplet loss and quadruplet loss in PyTorch via tensor masking.
 The idea of triplet loss is to learn meaningful representations of inputs (e.g. images) given a partition of the dataset (e.g. labels) by requiring that the distance from an anchor input to an positive input (belonging to the same class) is minimised and the distance from an anchor input to a negative input (belonging to a different class) is maximized.
 I'll excuse myself from explaining it in more detail here as there are [some](https://www.coursera.org/lecture/convolutional-neural-networks/triplet-loss-HuUtN) [great](https://omoindrot.github.io/triplet-loss) [sources](https://gombru.github.io/2019/04/03/ranking_loss/) elsewhere.